How can I register to vote?

 - Family Independence Agency

 - Department of Community Health

 - Federal Post Card Application (FPCA)

-Registration in this state is considered permanent, however, any time you move out of one community and into another in this state you must re-register.
-The same is true if you move out of state.
+Registration in Michigan is considered permanent.
+However, any time you move out of one community and into another in this state, you must re-register to vote.
+The same is true if you move out-of-state.
 Re-registration is also necessary if for any reason your registration has been cancelled and it cannot be reinstated.